Leon L. Van Autreve

 Leon L. Van Autreve (January 29, 1920 – March 14, 2002) was a United States Army soldier who served as the fourth Sergeant Major of the Army.
-He was sworn in on July 1, 1973, and served until June 1975.
+He was sworn in on 1 July 1973, and served until June 1975.

 Early life and education

-Van Autreve was born in Eeklo, Belgium, on January 29, 1920.
+Van Autreve was born in Eeklo, Belgium, on 29 January 1920.
+His family moved to the United States while he was a child settled in Delphos, Ohio.

 Van Autreve attended George Washington University, University of Toledo, University of Maryland and Alaska Methodist University, and was a member of Phi Alpha Theta.

 Military career

+Van Autreve enlisted in the Ohio National Guard in 1938 serving in Headquarters Co., 148th Infantry Regt.
+He was assigned to be a company clerk.
+He served until 1940 when got a railroad job.

-Van Autreve entered the United States Army in August 1941 from Delphos, Ohio.
-After basic training at Fort Belvoir, he served overseas with the 9th Infantry Division and participated in the invasion of Port Lyautey, Morocco.
+Van Autreve entered the United States Army in August 1941.
+After basic training at Fort Belvoir, he was sent to Fort Bragg and assigned to the 15th Engineer Bn., 9th Infantry Div.
+He was promoted to sergeant and attached to the 60th Infantry RCT and was sent to learn demolitions.

+He served overseas with the 9th Infantry Division and participated in the invasion of Port Lyautey, Morocco.
+He redeployed to England and landed in Normandy four days after D-Day.
 He was discharged in August 1945 and enlisted again in March 1948.
-After a tour in Germany from 1950 to 1954, he served as an instructor with the Reserve Officer Training Corps (ROTC) at the University of Toledo until 1958.
-From ROTC duty he was assigned to Continental Army Command Armor Board at Fort Knox, Kentucky, remaining there until reassignment to South Korea in 1960.
+After a tour in Böblingen, Germany from 1950 to 1954, he served as an instructor with the Reserve Officer Training Corps (ROTC) at the University of Toledo until 1958.
+From ROTC duty he was assigned to Continental Army Command Armor Board at Fort Knox, Kentucky, where he was in the first group of E-8's promoted to the new rank.
+Remaining at Knox until reassignment to South Korea in 1960.
 Upon completion of his tour in South Korea, Van Autreve returned to Fort Belvoir and was promoted to sergeant major in 1962.
 He served as sergeant major of the 91st Engineer Battalion from 1962 until 1963.

-From 1963 to 1964, Van Autreve was stationed in Indonesia, 1964 to 1967 in West Germany as sergeant major, 317th Engineer Battalion, and 1967 to 1969 in South Vietnam as sergeant major of the 20th Engineer Brigade.
-In July 1969 he was selected for assignment to Alaska as the command sergeant major, where he remained until he was selected as the Sergeant Major of the Army.
+From 1963 to 1964, Van Autreve was stationed in Indonesia training the Indonesian Air Force alongside Russian advisors.
+From 1964 to 1967 he was stationed in West Germany, 317th Engineer Battalion, and 1967 to 1969 in South Vietnam with the 20th Engineer Brigade.
+In July 1969 he was selected for assignment to Alaska as a command sergeant major - and at 52 years old he completed parachute training just like the men under his command.